aws-samples/distributed-load-testing-using-aws-fargate/README.md

 git remote add origin {code_commit_repository_url}
 ```

 Finally, push the code.
-Note that after you push this, the deployment pipeline will be triggered automatically
-and therefore running the load tests scenarios in the Fargate cluster(s).
+This will trigger the Code Pipeline which will run the tests in the Fargate cluster.

 ```bash
 git push -u origin master
 ```